cjtakhar/magic8ball/README.md

 # magic8ball

-A Magic Eight Ball random answer generator with event listener button.
+A digital magic eight ball built with a simple javascript random number generator and an event listener button.